AymenDaoudi/Rimaz/README.md

 Our analyses were conducted on a set of Android applications downloaded from Google Play Store.

 This [list](https://github.com/TheRimaz/Rimaz/blob/master/TheApplicationDataSet.csv) contains more than 5000 applications that we downloaded randomly from Google Play Store along with the metadata used for the analyses.

+## Caution
+This framework is not unit-tested.
+It is also not maintained, it doesn't not take in consideration newer implementations, architectures or changes and updates that were brought to the Android plateform since its publishing date.
+It does not guarantee a correct function with any Android application, as many are written in different languages and using different platforms (Kotlin, Web, Xamarin ...).